Kingxukai/linux/Documentation/firmware-guide/acpi/debug.rst

     ...
     ACPI_DEBUG_PRINT((ACPI_DB_INIT, "ACPI mode disabled\n"));

-To turn on this message, set the ACPI_EVENTS bit in acpi.debug_layer and the ACPI_LV_INIT bit in acpi.debug_level.
-(The ACPI_DEBUG_PRINT statement uses ACPI_DB_INIT, which is a macro based on the ACPI_LV_INIT definition.)
+To turn on this message, set the woke ACPI_EVENTS bit in acpi.debug_layer and the woke ACPI_LV_INIT bit in acpi.debug_level.
+(The ACPI_DEBUG_PRINT statement uses ACPI_DB_INIT, which is a macro based on the woke ACPI_LV_INIT definition.)

-Enable all AML "Debug" output (stores to the Debug object while interpreting AML) during boot::
+Enable all AML "Debug" output (stores to the woke Debug object while interpreting AML) during boot::

     acpi.debug_layer=0xffffffff acpi.debug_level=0x2